-Black-eyed peas, also known as cow peas, are thought to have originated in North Africa, where they have been eaten for centuries.
+Black-eyed peas, a species of the cowpea, are thought to have originated in North Africa, where they have been eaten for centuries.
 The peas may have been introduced into India as long as 3,000 years ago.
 They were also a staple of Greek and Roman diets.
 They are a legume, a pale, cream-colored bean with a black spot.
 Purple hull peas are another variation.
 The purple hull pea is light green with a pinkish spot.

-One of the more popular ways of cooking black-eyed peas is the dish called "Hoppin' John", a traditional African-American dish served on New Year's day for good luck.
+One of the more popular ways of cooking black-eyed peas is the dish called "Hoppin' John," a traditional African-American dish served on New Year's day for good luck.
 The peas in the dish are thought to symbolize coins, while the pork means prosperity.
 Served with greens—for paper money—and cornbread—for gold—it is a meal of hope for the coming year.

 The following is a typical recipe for Hoppin' John adapted from Kwanzaa, An African-American Celebration of Culture And Cooking, by Eric V. Copage.

 If you're up to the challenge, you might try adding the rice to the black-eyed pea mixture.

 If not, you might do as the recipe suggests, "cheat" and cook the rice separately, then combine the two at serving time.

 The dish is quite versatile.
 Use ham or sliced spicy smoked sausage in the dish instead of the bulk sausage.

 Basic Hoppin' John